 Natural Bridge Caverns

-If you are near the Natural Bridge Caverns, then that is a good sign that your drive from Dallas to San Antonio, TX is coming to an end.
+If you are near the Natural Bridge Caverns, that is a good sign that your drive from Dallas to San Antonio, TX, is ending.

-There is also a maze, ropes course, and a great little gift shop on site!
+A maze, ropes course, and a great little gift shop are also on-site!

 Read Next: 16 Great Beaches in San Antonio (& Nearby)